AndyFedus/fh-campaign/README.md

 - 16 - Derelict Elevator - Investigate the shorter, wider spire
   - Region: Crystal Fields
   - Linked to 25, 26
-- 20 - Temple of Liberation - Go deeper into the temple to find the automatons' power source
-  - Region: Copperneck Mountains
-  - Unlocks 31 (requires calendar AND puzzle AND green banner)
 - 38 - The Way Forward - Escort the Algox emissaries to their Oracle, Mar'ogh
   - Region: Whitefire Woods
   - Unlocks 45, 46